 7 Best At-Home Yoga Stretches For Runners

-Pledge to stretch more in January with the best yoga poses for runners
+Pledge to stretch more at home with the best yoga poses for runners

 Yoga is one of those things we know we should do… but never get around to.
 The truth is, you don’t need to sign up to a swanky studio or take out a yoga membership to reap the rewards of regular yoga.
 There are plenty of basic, simple yoga poses you can do at home (with zero equipment).
 These moves will stretch, strengthen, and support your running muscles so you can run with less stiffness and less risk of injury.
 Plus, yoga feels really good once you get into it!
 Give these 7 yoga moves a try and see how it helps your running training.